 “Sleep is the best meditation.” — Dalai Lama

-Night brings advice: Did Grandma ever tell you that?
+Well yes…sleep is problem-solving.
+After all, the night brings advice: Did Grandma ever tell you that?
 Well, scientists have scientifically demonstrated this advice based on popular wisdom is true.

 For a study published in Psychological Science, the psychology scholars at Northwestern University assigned 57 people problems to solve, each associated with a different sound.
 During the night, while the participants slept, half of the sounds related to the problems, that had not yet been solved, were reproduced; those sounds reactivated the memory of the questions to solve.
 The next morning, participants were able to correctly answer 31.7% of the problems whose sounds had been played back during sleep (and which they were encouraged to remember while they slept), compared to 20.5% of the others: an improvement of 55%.